Swastikyadav/visionmad/src/pages/curriculum/html-css/5-block-vs-inline-element/index.md

 </span>
 ```

+There is only one exception to this rule.
+Anchor (```<a>```) which is an inline element is allowed to wrap block elements.
+Because you may want to add a hyperlink to a block element.

 Now go and identify in your portfolio project which elements are block level and which are inline level.

 <hr />